Blinningjr/rust-debug/README.md

 # rust-debug
-Is a library for retrieving debug information from the DWARF format.
+Is a library for retrieving debug information from the `DWARF` format.

-The library provides a abstraction over the DWARF debug format, which simplifies the process of retrieving information form DWARF.
+The library provides a abstraction over the `DWARF` debug format, which simplifies the process of retrieving information from `DWARF`.

 The goals of for the library are: